Chapter One, Scene Two

 Predictably, they were once again back on the coverlet, Lord Belvedere stark naked, Violet in only a peignoir, but he’d been true to his expressed desires.
 It seemed he really did want to end their session with some rivalry on the draughts board and some lively conversation rather than once again demonstrating his prowess as a lover.

 Violet watched his lordship toss back his champagne.
 His cheeks were flushed and there was an air of excitement about him, or suppressed emotion, that she’d not noticed before.

-With a gusty sigh he set down his glass and sent Violet a long and level look as he leaned back against the pillows.
+With a gusty sigh, he set down his glass and sent Violet a long and level look as he leant back against the pillows.
 “Definitely a moment to celebrate.
 A lucky escape, if ever there was one.”

 “You were to have been…married?”
 Violet felt her first flush of panic for the evening as she tried to discern if the beautiful…naked…man before her was in earnest.

 Sensing her discomfort, he patted her wrist.
 “I waited at the altar for more than an hour for the wretched female.”
 For the first time this evening he looked grim.
 “Lord, I certainly had everyone’s sympathy by the time we all realised the game was over.”